-- IV.
-Is required to approve all financial procedures, records, systems and accounts throughout the Council which are necessary to ensure that the tasks defined in these procedures are properly carried out.
-The Council will also ensure the Chief Finance Officer is consulted and given the opportunity to advise upon all financial management arrangements and notes of detailed advice and guidance on financial systems and procedures necessary to ensure a satisfactory standard of accuracy, reliability, probity and regularity. - V. Will be given access to any information as is necessary to comply with
+VI. is required to approve all financial procedures, records, systems and accounts throughout the Council which are necessary to ensure that the tasks defined in these procedures are properly carried out.
+The Council will also ensure that the Chief Finance Officer is consulted and given the opportunity to advise upon all financial management arrangements and notes of detailed advice and guidance on financial systems and procedures necessary to ensure a satisfactory standard of accuracy, reliability, probity and regularity.

-- their statutory duties and with the requirements and instructions of the Council. - VI.
-Will be entitled to attend and report on financial matters directly to the Council, the Cabinet, and any committees or working groups the Council may establish. - VII.
-Will be sent prior notice of all meetings of the Cabinet and all Council bodies together with full agendas and reports and will have authority to attend all meetings and take part in the discussion if so desired
+- VII. shall be given access to any information as is necessary to comply with their statutory duties and with the requirements and instructions of the Council. - VIII. shall be entitled to attend and report on financial matters directly to the Council, the Cabinet, and any committees or working groups the Council may establish. - IX. shall be sent prior notice of all meetings of the Cabinet and all Council bodies together with full agendas and reports and shall have authority to attend all meetings and take part in the discussion if so desired